‘They shall not pass’: Fighting the fascists on the Battle of Cable Street mural

 For more of Metro Girl’s history posts, click here.

-Posted on 2 Apr 2017, in Art, History, London and tagged art, history, London, Street art.
+Posted on 2 Apr 2017, in Art, History, London and tagged art, East End, history, Street art.
 Bookmark the permalink.
 Comments Off on ‘They shall not pass’: Fighting the fascists on the Battle of Cable Street mural.